cshbli/ML-CV-AI/computer_vision/README.md

 - __Image classification__:
 - __Object detection__: Determine whether image data contains one or multiple specified or learned objects or object classes.

+  Object detection or recognition models take `image classification` one step further to find the presence, location, and the number of objects in an image.

   - __Face detection__: Determines the location and size of a human face in digital images.

     Face detection can be regarded as a specific case of `object detection`, where the task is finding the location and sizes of all objects in an image that belongs to a given class.
 Face detection is the necessary first step for all `facial analysis` algorithms, including `face alignment`, `face recognition` and `face verification`.